 How the group works

 Group meetings have a distinctive style and feel, attempting to maintain a study group atmosphere despite large numbers.
 All papers are pre-circulated and discussed in hour-long sessions using discussants rather than author presentations.
 The range of papers reflects the current balance of work, the largest categories being economic evaluation, health outcome measurement and the finance and organisation of health care.
 However, every meeting has papers on other recognisably traditional economics subjects such as consumer demand, industry behaviour (particularly hospitals and pharmaceutical companies) and behaviour of the labour market.
-HESG welcomes at our meetings people from a variety of backgrounds, but they are intended for economists and its ‘working language’ is economics.
+HESG welcomes people from a variety of backgrounds at our meetings, but they are intended for economists and its ‘working language’ is economics.

 The group determines its own policies, procedures and activities at business meetings held at each meeting, which all members can attend, participate and vote.
-The only “official” is the group organiser, whose job is to ensure that the organisation runs well and that the wishes of the membership are carried out.
+The only “officials” are the group joint-organisers, whose job is to ensure that the organisation runs well and that the wishes of the membership are carried out.